paritytech/trappist/pallets/asset-registry/README.md

 This trait is used by a struct (`AsAssetMultiLocation<AssetId, AssetIdInfoGetter>`) that is added to the runtime (as an extra XCM primitive) and used as the `xcm_executor::traits::Convert<MultiLocation, AssetId>` implementor needed by the `ConvertedConcreteAssetId` of `FungiblesAdapter`.

+The pallet needs to be used in conjunction with the [`xcm-primitives` crate](https://github.com/paritytech/trappist/tree/master/primitives/xcm) or an equivalent implementation.

 ## Configuration

 ### Types